+What Do Your Tires Do?
 Your tires are an important component of your vehicle, making it vital that you have a tire repair service shop you can rely upon.
 But do you really understand what it is that your tires and wheels do?
 Yes, they serve as the point of contact between your vehicle and the road, but they are also what propels your vehicle down it.
 Your engine supplies the power, yet how much is needed depends upon the resistive force generated between your tire and the road surface as well as the weight of your vehicle.
 To drive, your engine must produce enough power to overcome this friction.
 That power is manifested in the rotational force of your wheels, which then uses the tires to apply it to the road surface.
 To learn more about how tires work, visit Meineke #975 in Bakersfield, CA.

-How Can You Tell When Your Tires Need to Be Serviced?
+Do Your Tires Need to Be Replaced?

 If the tire pressure sensor light illuminates on your vehicle's dashboard, should that be an automatic sign that your tires need to be replaced?
 Not necessarily.
 Depending upon the current condition of your tires, a simple repair may be all that needs to extend their life and save you money.
 How are you to know?
 Finding out for yourself literally only takes a penny.
 Insert a penny into the tread of your tires, with President Lincoln's head facing downward.
 If any part of his head is hidden by the tread, your tires can still be used.
 If the dashboard light continues to go off, you may want to consider a tire pressure sensor replacement.
 Any tire-related questions you may have can be answered by our friendly staff at Meineke #975 in Bakersfield, CA.

 Where Can I Go for New Wheels and Tires?